Support our sponsor: Wilson Memorial Sports Medicine

 If the tournament is cancelled due to events beyond the control of the Tournament Committee, the Tournament will not be required to make any financial reimbursement.

-The final interpreter of the foregoing rules and regulations, and also any matters not provided for in these rules will be the Tournament Directors, who decisions shall be final.
+The final interpreter of the foregoing rules and regulations, and also any matters not provided for in these rules will be the Tournament Directors, whose decisions shall be final.

 By entering this tournament, every participant agrees to accept the jurisdiction of the Tournament Committee or its members, the Ohio Extreme SC, its staff and employees, the Shelby County Youth Soccer, its Board of Trustees and employees, the sites including Tawawa Park, Landrum Fields, Sidney City Schools, Custenborder Field, Julia Lamb Field and any other sites used and their respective employees, the United States Soccer Federation, United States Youth Soccer Association, and United States Youth Soccer Association North in all matters of dispute.
 No official, coach, club, league, referee, player or their representative may invoke the aid of the Courts of any political or governmental entity without first exhausting all available remedies within the appropriate affiliated soccer organizations as set forth in these rules, the Constitution and Bylaws of Shelby County Youth Soccer, the Constitution and Bylaws of the United States Soccer Federation, the Constitution and Bylaws of the United States Youth Soccer Association, and the Constitution and Bylaws of the Ohio South Youth Soccer Association.
 For violation of this rule, the offending party shall be subject for all expenses incurred by these associations and/or their officers, as appropriate, in defending each court action, including, but not limited to, court costs, attorney(s) fees and reasonable compensation for all time and expenses.